ploteo/FL_exp/note.md

   - Identity_task_feedback.html
   - Identity_task_ALT.html
   - init.py
-- Minor changes, conversion rate @TODO:
+- Minor changes, conversion rate @DONE:
+- add sentence "{{ trans 'Only one of the choices of the participants made as senders will be finally paid to the' }}
+{{Type}}
+({{Institution}})." to DG DONE
+  - copy messages.pot from EN
+  - update messages.po
+  - compile messages.po

 It can be cold or warm.